DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 Most local authorities (also called 'councils') offer English to Speakers of Other Languages (ESOL) courses as part of adult education.

 If you’re in the UK under a Ukrainian visa scheme (Ukraine Sponsorship Scheme, Ukraine Family Scheme or Ukraine Extension Scheme) and aged 19 or over, you are eligible for funding to study an ESOL course (as well as other educational or training courses).

 Depending on your circumstances, your ESOL course will either be free or reduced in price.
 [Visit the council website](https://www.gov.uk/find-local-council) for the area where you live and search ESOL, or, search for courses using the [National Careers Service](https://nationalcareers.service.gov.uk/find-a-course/page?searchTerm=ESOL&distance=10%20miles&town=&orderByValue=Start%20date&startDate=Anytime&courseType=&courseHours=&courseStudyTime=&filterA=true&page=1&D=0&coordinates=&campaignCode=&qualificationLevels=).

 You can also learn English with a private provider.
-Well-respected English language courses include:
+Well respected English language courses include:

 * [International English Language Testing System (IELTS)](https://www.ielts.org/)
 * [Test of English as a Foreign Language (TOEFL)](https://www.ets.org/toefl)